Mike Pearse

-Mike Pearse is a cartoonist notable for the work he has drawn and written for The Beano comic.
+Mike Pearse (born 1966) is a cartoonist notable for the work he has drawn and written for The Beano comic.
 His first multi-page strip, debuted in August 1999 and was called "It's A Funny Old Game."
 It was 24 pages in length and it is the first time in Beano's history to be the only featured story.
 Since then he has created work for The Bash Street Kids, the Three Bears, and other Beano characters.
 Mike Pearse is recognized for his unique and highly detailed artwork, animated characters and quick-witted storylines.
 Nowadays he's working for Studio Beer, an advertising agency in the Netherlands.